MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Send-MgTeamworkActivityNotificationToRecipient.md

 ## SYNOPSIS
 Send activity feed notifications to multiple users, in bulk.
 For more information, see sending Teams activity notifications.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Send-MgBetaTeamworkActivityNotificationToRecipient](/powershell/module/Microsoft.Graph.Beta.Teams/Send-MgBetaTeamworkActivityNotificationToRecipient?view=graph-powershell-beta)

 ## SYNTAX